Wartburg Knights men's wrestling

 The Wartburg Knights men's wrestling program is one of the most successful programs in NCAA Division III.
-They are a member of the American Rivers Conference and wrestle for Wartburg College.
-Wartburg has 16 NCAA DIII National Championships while finishing as a runner-up 11 times.
+They are a member of the American Rivers Conference (A-R-C) and wrestle for Wartburg College.
+Wartburg has 17 NCAA DIII National Championships while finishing as a runner-up 11 times.
 After the 2025 tournament they hold the record for most NCAA Team National Titles.
 They have also won 13 NWCA National Duals titles.

 This page is exclusive to Wartburg men's wrestling.
 The school announced the addition of women's wrestling in 2021, with varsity competition originally set to start in 2022–23 but delayed to 2023–24.
 At the time, women's wrestling was part of the NCAA Emerging Sports for Women program; it became an official NCAA championship sport in 2025–26.

 History

 Wartburg wrestling began in 1955.
 It took until 1996 when Wartburg would win their first ever National Championship.
 In 2022, Wartburg would go on to win its NCAA leading 15th National Championship by beating Wabash by one single point 79-78.